MARKET SNAPSHOT: Dow, S&P 500, Nasdaq Hit Records As Traders Await Fed Minutes

 The positive trading mood from 2017 appeared to continue into 2018, with stocks in Asia and U.S. kicking off the new year on an strong note.
 European stocks rose on Wednesday (http://www.marketwatch.com/story/retailers-send-european-stocks-higher-after-strong-next-update-2018-01-03) after falling on Tuesday, taking a cue from Asia (http://www.marketwatch.com/story/asian-markets-push-higher-driven-by-tech-and-consumer-stocks-2018-01-02).

-Markets got an additional boost from data showing expanding manufacturing activity and construction spending in December.
+Markets got an additional boost from data showing expanding manufacturing activity in December and an uptick in construction spending in November.

 The global stock advances came even amid geopolitical uncertainty in Iran, where at least 22 people have died in protests against the government.
 On Wednesday, tens of thousands of people took to the streets for pro-government rallies across the country, voicing their support for Supreme Leader Ayatollah Ali Khamenei.